Staying cool and healthy at home in an El Niño summer

 Following a couple of years in recess, the Hunter Region Branch re-emerged in Spring 2022 at the Sustainable Futures Festival in Port Stephens.
 We met many people keen to learn about making their homes more energy efficient, growing their own food or keeping their local neighbourhoods clean and green.

-Renew member, Les Pinney, spoke to people about his electric vehicle and showed them its features along with handy advice from an owner’s perspective.
-In feedback received, we know of 5 people who indicated they were ready to buy an EV after talking to Les!
-Read about Les’s experience with his EV.
+Renew member, Les Pinney, spoke to people about his electric vehicle from an owner’s perspective.
+We know of 5 people who indicated they were ready to buy an EV after talking to Les!
+For resources on EVs and charging options, read our Travelling Electric page.

-The branch is looking for opportunities to connect homeowners, renters, businesses, schools and groups in the Hunter’s regional communities with the expert advice and support for us to learn to live, work and play in a sustainable and healthy way.
+Our community group is looking for opportunities to involve and connect homeowners, renters, businesses, schools and groups in the Hunter’s regional communities with the expert advice and support for us to learn to live, work and play in a sustainable and healthy way.
 Networking and creating partnerships is one way of achieving this.
 We are keen to hear from anyone wishing to join Renew, volunteer or just come along to our events and activities.
 Share your knowledge and expertise like Les and Neil – or join us along the steep learning curve we are all on!

 How to get involved

 - Contact the Hunter Region Branch and ask to be added to our mailing list for local events and activities.
-Let us know your areas of interest.
+Let us know your areas of interest in or knowledge of sustainable living.

 - Join Renew as a member

-- Subscribe to one or both magazines – Sanctuary and Renew
+- Subscribe to one or both magazines – Sanctuary and Renew, or buy one for family or friends.

 - Renew – what we do